vezel-dev/cathode/README.md

 ## Building

+You will need the .NET SDK installed.
 Simply run `./cake` (a [Bash](https://www.gnu.org/software/bash) script) to build artifacts.
+You can also use `./cake pack` if you do not want to build the documentation (which requires Node.js).

-This will use the `Debug` configuration by default, which is suitable for development and debugging.
-Pass `-c Release` instead to use that configuration, resulting in an optimized build.
+These commands will use the `Debug` configuration by default, which is suitable for development and debugging.
+Pass `-c Release` instead to get an optimized build.

 ## License